 hash.txt = a file containing the hash we want to crack

 wordlist.txt = a file containing a list of passwords in plaintext

 We’ve been lucky and were able to recover the password within a few minutes.
 The recovered password is 10987654321:

-Unless any sort of two factor authentication is in place, the admin’s password should be sufficient to access the website’s backend.
+Unless two-factor authentication is in place, the admin’s password should be sufficient to access the website’s backend.
 Once we do that, the options are limitless.

-It is important to note that at the current stage we have full admin access to the website’s backend which means we can access any page/post either private or not and export all the data including the users, and pretty much do anything we want.
+It is important to note that at the current stage we have full admin access to the website’s backend user database which means we can impersonate any user login, access any page/post including those with sensitive data, export all the data including users, insert into tables, drop tables, and pretty much do anything we want.
 Let’s see how far we can get.

-There are third party WordPress plugins which could allow us to execute shell commands or upload new files however we will avoid that.
-What we are going to do is use Weavely, a popular lightweight PHP backdoor to further escalate this attack.
+There are third-party WordPress plugins that could allow us to execute shell commands or upload new files.
+However, we will avoid those.
+Instead, to further escalate this attack we will use Weavely, a popular lightweight PHP backdoor.

-After downloading and unpacking the software, we will first create an agent which will be injected into the WordPress site and which will give us the ability to execute system commands under the low-privileged webserver account (www-data).
+After downloading and unpacking the software, we will first create an agent that will be injected into the WordPress site, which will give us the ability to execute system commands under the low-privileged web server account (

 The following command will create a file which must be uploaded on the target system.